 - The numerous hikers who come from the mainland to use Mount Gardner’s trails, so that they may return home refreshed and relaxed after their time in nature;

 - Our local Mayor and Council, who have expressed their desire to see motorized activities on the mountain prohibited.

 Our organization’s views, and the views of the majority of island residents, have been made very clear to our Mayor and Council, and to Mr. Blackbird.
 Assertions that we are just a “small group”, coming from the group of individuals who wish to see continued dirt bike and ATV access to Mount Gardner, have no basis in fact.
 The fact is that they are the small group.
 And, suggestions that the motorized vehicle users are the only group of local residents able and willing to perform trail maintenance work on the mountain are absurd: the Bowen Island Conservancy, and the Bowen Island Trail Society, are two local organizations that are certainly capable of carrying out regular trail maintenance and are doing so on a continual basis all over the island.

 Permitting continued motorized access to Mount Gardner is a blatant disregard for the local community’s wishes.
 It will continue the degradation of the mountain’s natural environment, and negatively impact the enjoyment of the large number of people who now hike on the mountain, to accommodate a very few dirt bikers.
 We again urge you to designate, as soon as possible, the Mount Gardner Crown Lands for non-motorized use only.”

-This week, on the 28th of September, we received a reply from Matt Austin, Assistant Deputy Minister.
+On September 28th, 2021,, we received a reply from Matt Austin, Assistant Deputy Minister.
 His email reads: